Congratulations and Welcome to Aalto University!

 - Study materials – most of mandatory readings are provided in PDF documents on mycourses. (a platform for courses materials)

-- Student insurance: the immigration office has clear information and suggests insurance companies.
+- The immigration office has clear information and suggests insurance companies.

 Each program has two or several tutors of 2ndor 3-year students to help new students in the summer and the beginning of first semester.
 Tutors will contact new students in June.
 They will organize activities, answer questions and provide guidance.